- What are the body’s signals responsible for regulating the normal blood flow response to exercise?

 - Do men and women regulate blood flow similarly and to the same level?

-- What is the impact of prediabetes on vascular function, and is this age or gender specific?
+- What is the impact of prediabetes on vascular function, in muscle or brain circulations?

-Our laboratory aims to understand the integrated control of blood flow in health and disease.
+Our goal is to understand how blood flow is regulated in health and disease.
 We focus on how obesity or pre-diabetes impacts blood flow regulation, in both skeletal muscle and brain tissue.
 Proper control of blood flow has enormous influence on blood pressure and oxygen delivery-especially during exercise or other environmental stresses.
-Additionally, limitations in blood flow are often linked to cardiovascular diseases like diabetes, as well as neurodegenerative diseases like dementia.
+In addition, limitations in blood flow are often linked to cardiovascular diseases like diabetes, as well as neurodegenerative diseases like dementia.
 Various state-of-art methods are used to conduct experiments directly in human volunteers.

-Our core laboratory currently includes one study coordinator and two doctoral students.
+Our core laboratory currently includes one study coordinator and three doctoral students, and one MS student.
 We receive medical support from several outstanding physicians, to help with drug infusions and invasive studies-which is how we explore blood flow control mechanisms.
 In addition, several undergraduate students participate in both credit and non-credit programs.
-Finally, we are typically joined by a second-year medical student in summer- all contributing to various aspects of the research process.
 The Schrage lab also has collaborations across campus, including Medical Physics, Radiology, and Endocrinology.